RUNNER INFORMATION

 Chicago Transit Authority (CTA) transit tips

-Take CTA to the start and finish line!
+Take CTA race weekend!
+The Roosevelt Collection is accessible via the Roosevelt Red/Green/Orange Line Station, the #12 bus or the #29 bus.
 Garfield Park is accessible via the Conservatory-Central Park Green Line station, the Pulaski-Congress Blue Line Station or the #20 and #126 buses.
-For information on CTA fares and transit directions to and from the event visit transitchicago.com.
+For information on CTA fares and transit directions to and from the event, visit transitchicago.com.

 Divvy